DuoLong/Tscpr/README.md

   ​	please update to the newest version, we need 'full' mode in Pooling operation

-  ​ Only tested on Linux and Mac.
+  ​ Only tested on Linux and Windows.

 ## Robust Initialization：